 The Sonics Arena proposal is for a 100% privately-financed, multi-purpose sports and entertainment arena in Seattle’s Stadium District, just south of CenturyLink Field and Safeco Field.
-The primary objective of our proposal is to bring the Sonics back to Seattle, and create a new home for the NHL.
+The primary objective of our proposal is to bring the Sonics back to Seattle.

 In February of 2017, the Sonics Arena Investment Group submitted a revised petition to the Seattle Department of Transportation (SDOT) requesting a conditional vacation of a portion of Occidental Avenue South to allow construction of the SoDo Arena.

-If approved by SDOT and the Seattle City Council, this conditional street vacation will enable the investment team to work with the NBA and potential NHL owners to acquire teams for Seattle.
-Importantly, the street will not be vacated and arena construction will not begin until an NBA or NHL team is secured.
+If approved by SDOT and the Seattle City Council, this conditional street vacation will enable the investment team to work with the NBA to acquire a team for Seattle.
+Importantly, the street will not be vacated and arena construction will not begin until an NBA team is secured.

 - The SoDo Arena site is ideally located at the southern end of Seattle’s Stadium District, just one block south of Safeco Field and near the region’s most robust transportation network